 Subsequent events are events or transactions that occur after the balance sheet date but before financial statements are issued.
 Recognized subsequent events are events or transactions that provide additional evidence about conditions that existed at the date of the balance sheet, including the estimates inherent in the process of preparing financial statements.
 Nonrecognized subsequent events are events that provide evidence about conditions that did not exist at the date of the balance sheet but arose after that date.
-Management has reviewed events occurring through March 21, 2024 the date the financial statements were available to be issued and no subsequent events occurred requiring disclosure.
+In relation to current economic events, management has monitored deposit concentrations through the date the financial statements were issued noting no significant changes to concentrations.
+In addition, there has been no significant deterioration through the date the financial statements were issued.
+There has been no significant deterioration in the investment portfolio through the date the financial statements were issued.
+Management has reviewed events occurring through March 28, 2025 the date the financial statements were available to be issued and no subsequent events occurred requiring disclosure.